EconomyLens.com

 Related

 Starmer also visited a new Premier League community programme where he met aspiring young Indian footballers and coaches.
-The Premier League is one of the UK’s most successful cultural exports and generates $13 billion of value to the economy, supporting over 100,000 jobs.
+The Premier League is one of the UK’s most successful cultural exports, generating $13 billion of value to the economy and supporting over 100,000 jobs.
 More football fans in India now watch the Premier League (71 million) than the entire population of the UK.
 “I’m hugely proud of our national sport — it brings communities together and changes lives,” he said.

 However, Starmer ruled out expanding visa access for Indian professionals despite pressure.
 “That isn’t part of the plan,” he told reporters en route to Mumbai.
 “We’re here now to take advantage of the free trade agreement that we’ve already struck.
 We’ve got to implement it.”